Clients book with just their contact details

 - 4. Pays deposit — card payment, instantly in your account

-- 5. You get notified — email, SMS, or app notification
+- 5. You get notified — by email

 The Instagram Bio Link